Updating the Stage Source

 Update the Source Branch

-To change the branch that is tied to a stage, select the stage.
+To change the branch that is tied to a stage, head over to your app settings and select the stage.

 And select the branch that you’d like to auto-deploy to this stage.

 This will automatically start creating a build in the stage with the selected branch.

 production stage is turned off and is turned on for all other stages.
 This is a good practice since it is better to review your code and infrastructure changes before deploying to production.

 However, you might run in to cases where you’d like to configure the auto-deploy setting.
 To do so, go to the stage settings and enable Auto-Deploy.

 Just as the case above, this allows you to select the branch you’d like to auto-deploy.
 You can also disable auto-deploying at any time in the future by disabling the Auto-Deploy button.